Big-Life-Lab/cchsflow/README.md

 ## Installation

+    # To install the version of cchsflow on CRAN
+    install.packages("cchsflow")

+    # To install the most up to date version of cchsflow,
-    # If not installed, install the devtools
+    # install the devtools
     install.packages("devtools")

     # then, install the package